 Colorado History: Independence Camp

-In Hall's 1895 History of Colorado; Volume #4, Page 20 - Hall recounts the story William Parsons wrote in his famous Pikes Peak gold rush guidebook.
-On July 4, 1858 The Lawrence Party, a company of gold-seekers from Kansas with Julia Holmes the first American woman to climb Pikes Peak, celebrated Independence Day by naming a Cottonwood grove in Southern Colorado, Independence Camp.
+In Hall's History of Colorado; Volume #4, Page 20 - Mr. Hall recounts a story William Parsons wrote about in his famous Pikes Peak Gold Rush guidebook; The New Gold Mines Of Western Kansas.
+On July 4, 1858 The famous Lawrence Party, a company of gold-seekers from Kansas with Julia Holmes the first American woman to climb Pikes Peak, celebrated Independence Day by naming a Cottonwood grove in Southern Colorado, Independence Camp.
 According to William Parsons, that Cottonwood grove was located 15 miles north of Old Pueblo alongside Fountain Creek (Fontaine qui Bouille).

-Independence Camp was an important way station for travelers heading to Pikes Peak via the Santa Fe Trail.
-But besides brief mentions of Independence Camp in Parsons' gold rush guidebook and in Julia Holmes' surviving letters, very little is known about the site.
-When I discovered the US Library of Congress actually had a drawing of that almost-mythical campground, sketched in 1859 by an unknown prospector from Pawtucket named Daniel Jenks, and that Jenks wrote about his visit to Independence Camp in his gold rush journal, I wanted to know more.
+Independence Camp was an important way station for travelers heading to Pikes Peak via the Cherokee Trail.
+But besides the brief mention of Independence Camp in Parsons' gold rush guidebook, and in Julia Holmes' surviving letters, very little is known about the site.
+When I discovered the U.S. Library of Congress actually had a drawing of that almost-mythical campground, that was sketched in 1859 by an prospector from Pawtucket, Rhode Island named Daniel Jenks, and that Jenks had written about his visit to Independence Camp in his Gold Rush journal, I wanted to know more.

 Drawing of Independence Camp in Southern Colorado attributed to Daniel Jenks from 1859